Uatschitchun/Latrine-live/README.md

 3.)
 Adjust the location (URL) to your PHP script `var phpScript = 'latrine.php';` in `index.html`.

 4.)
+Add Thunderforest API Key (for Opencycle, Outdoors & Landscape Map) in `index.html` and uncomment the line.

+5.)
 Upload `latrine.php` and `index.html` onto your web server.
 The PHP script `latrine.php` must be executable by the web server.

-5.)
+6.)
 Configure Locus Map.
 Do not forget the key.
 The URL is: http://<SERVER>/Latrine-live/latrine.php

 ![LocusMap](https://i.imgur.com/38eoK4fm.jpg?maxwidth=320)

-6.)
+7.)
 Go out :+1:

 Sample Configuration for Mac OS X